 As we know, when it comes to hand luggage, security in UK Airports is pretty strict; no liquids over 100ml, restrictions on the size of your bag and of course, no sharp objects!

 With the help from organisations such as Laborom, Families with Diabetes, DASH and The Leeds Teaching Hospitals NHS Trust we surveyed more than 75 individuals to ask them about their experiences, either personally or those of their children.
-Whilst some of the answers were astonishing and sometimes rather upsetting, we found a lot of useful information on what Airports do well and how they can further help make the airport experience an all round better one.
+Whilst some of the answers were astonishing and sometimes rather upsetting, we found a lot of useful information on what airports do well and how they can further help make travelling with diabetes at the airport an easier experience.

 What are Airports and Airlines doing already?